 The push for automation also comes at a time when cleaning demand is sky-high and budgets are strapped.
 HR leaders face a challenge of creating a protected environment for employees with limited resources to execute.
 That’s where cleaning automation comes in.
 Collaborative cleaning robots (or cobots) work alongside your existing office cleaning team to achieve consistent, higher quality cleaning--without adding exorbitant costs.

 One critical area of focus for cleaning automation is carpets.
 Over 50% of commercial spaces are carpeted, requiring significant time and effort to maintain a continuous clean.
 With the increased need for sanitization and disinfection, it’s easy to overlook vacuuming or resort to spot cleaning.
 However, in both the current crisis and in a post-pandemic world, air quality is critical to employee health, and clean carpets are critical to maintaining air quality.

-An autonomous vacuum sweeper like Whiz from SoftBank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, can handle the enormous task of keeping your office carpets pristine, while freeing up your cleaning team’s time for other tasks.
+A commercial robot vacuum like Whiz from SoftBank Robotics, developed in partnership with Brain OS and ICE Robotics, can handle the enormous task of keeping your office carpets pristine, while freeing up your cleaning team’s time for other tasks.
 In addition, Whiz kicks up 8x less dust than manual vacuuming because it doesn’t agitate the carpet the way stepping does.

 Your employees are the lifeblood of your company.
 HR leaders now have a new challenge in protecting employee’s health and safety.
 Cleaning automation can help and doesn’t have to be an enormous upfront investment.
 Some autonomous cleaning solutions like Whiz, are available with a subscription model, allowing you to cost-effectively pilot the solution in your facilities.